Oil shale in Morocco: Reserves

-Morocco's total oil shale resources are estimated to contain 53.381 Goilbbl of shale oil.
+Morocco's total oil shale resources are estimated at 53.381 Goilbbl of shale oil.
 According to the United States Department of Energy, the oil shale deposits in Morocco constitute about 3.5% of the world's known oil shale resources.
 There are ten known oil shale deposits in Morocco.
 Most of the local deposits were laid down during the Upper Cretaceous era and are marinites.
 The most important of these are located at Tarfaya (in the south-westernmost part of Morocco) and Timahdit (in the Middle Atlas Mountains).

 The largest known oil shale deposit in Morocco is located at Tarfaya.
-The deposit is estimated to consist of 80 billion tons of oil shale, containing 22.7 Goilbbl of shale oil.
+The deposit is estimated at 80 billion tons of oil shale, containing 22.7 Goilbbl of shale oil.
 The deposit is divided into two flanks on each side of Tazrha sabkha.
 The volume of the west flank area is over 200 km2; the east flank area's volume is over 140 km2.
 The average thickness of the formation is 22 m.
 Its moisture content is about 20% and its sulfur content is about 2%.
 It yields about 62 L of shale oil per one ton of oil shale.

 The second largest deposit is located at Timahdit, about 250 km southeast of Rabat.
 Geologically, it comprises two basins: El koubbat and Angueur synclines.
 The oil shale formation is about 70 km long and 4 to 10 km wide.
 The volume of the El koubbat syncline formation is about 250 km2; the Angueur syncline area is about 100 km2.
 The deposit is estimated to consist of 42 billion tons of oil shale, containing 16.1 Goilbbl of shale oil.
 The oil shale formation's thickness varies from 80 to 250 m.
 Its moisture content is 6–11% and sulfur content is about 2%.
 On average it yields 70 L of shale oil per one ton of oil shale.
 As the Timahdit deposit is located near Ifrane National Park and Haut-Atlas Oriental National Park, oil extraction is an environmentally sensitive issue.

 The third largest deposit, consisting of 2000 km2, is located near Tanger.
 The deposit is estimated to contain 2 Goilbbl of shale oil.
 The oil shale formation's maximum thickness is 8 m.
 It yields 30–85 L of shale oil per one ton of oil shale.